PankhudiB/learning-nginx/nginx-as-layer-4-proxy/README.md

     Any future request from this client now will always go to the same backend 2222 bcoz its 1 tcp connection. u r not going to establish connection again. u r using the same connection that was established earlier. and sending content over it.

+    Now instead of browser if u do the same request using telnet -> u ll get the round robin -> becoz telnet works at layer 4